Otitis media: Diagnosis

 As its typical symptoms overlap with those of other conditions, such as acute external otitis, symptoms alone are insufficient to predict whether acute otitis media is present; they must be complemented by visualization of the tympanic membrane.
 Examiners may use a pneumatic otoscope with a rubber bulb attached to assess the mobility of the tympanic membrane.
 Other methods to diagnose otitis media are with a tympanometry, reflectometry, or a hearing test.

 In more severe cases, such as those with associated hearing loss or high fever, audiometry, tympanogram, temporal bone CT and MRI can be used to assess for associated complications, such as mastoid effusion, subperiosteal abscess formation, bony destruction, venous thrombosis or meningitis.

 Acute otitis media in children with moderate to severe bulging of the tympanic membrane or new onset of otorrhea (drainage) is not due to external otitis.
 Also, the diagnosis may be made in children who have mild bulging of the eardrum and a recent onset of ear pain (less than 48 hours) or intense erythema (redness) of the eardrum.
-To confirm the diagnosis, middle-ear effusion and inflammation of the eardrum (called myringitis or tympanitis) have to be identified; signs of these are fullness, bulging, cloudiness and redness of the eardrum.
+To confirm the diagnosis, middle-ear effusion and inflammation of the eardrum (called myringitis or tympanitis) have to be identified; signs include fullness, bulging, cloudiness, and redness of the eardrum.
 It is important to attempt to differentiate between acute otitis media and otitis media with effusion (OME), as antibiotics are not recommended for OME.
 It has been suggested that bulging of the tympanic membrane is the best sign to differentiate AOM from OME, with a bulging of the membrane suggesting AOM rather than OME.

 Viral otitis may result in blisters on the external side of the tympanic membrane, which is called bullous myringitis (myringa being Latin for "eardrum").
 However, sometimes even examination of the eardrum may not be able to confirm the diagnosis, especially if the canal is small.
 If wax in the ear canal obscures a clear view of the eardrum, it should be removed using a blunt cerumen curette or a wire loop.
 An upset young child's crying can cause the eardrum to look inflamed due to distension of the small blood vessels on it, mimicking the redness associated with otitis media.